PepScribe

 What is the regulatory status, and what does it mean for access?

-BPC-157is classified by the FDA as a Category 2 bulk drug substance, meaning licensed US compounding pharmacies are not currently permitted to prepare or dispense it in any form — including nasal spray.
+BPC-157 is classified by the FDA as a Category 2 bulk drug substance, meaning licensed US compounding pharmacies are not currently permitted to prepare or dispense it in any form — including nasal spray.
 This classification reflects the FDA’s assessment of the current evidence base and the adequacy of safety data for human use.

 TB-500 (synthetic Thymosin Beta-4 fragment) occupies a different but also unsettled regulatory position.
 Neither compound is currently accessible through the licensed 503A compounding pathway that governs peptide therapy at PepScribe.